bkwon0402/bkwon0402.github.io/item/kbeauty.md

-I've learned that users want to rely on the opinions of a few experts e.g. established Korean beauty personalities or many, many normal Korean women.
+I've learned that users want to rely on the opinions of a few experts e.g., established Korean beauty personalities or many, many normal Korean women.
 While I still stand by the idea that a small panel of normal Korean women would do an excellent job, I decided not to interfere with users' mental models regarding what constitutes a credible rating system.

 So instead of employing a small panel, I decided to aggregate reviews from Korea’s major cosmetics review sites and refer to external resources such as beauty awards to give ratings.
-In addition, a team of k-beauty experts e.g. beauty editors at major beauty magazines will help pick out best brands.
+In addition, a team of k-beauty experts e.g. beauty editors at major beauty magazines will help pick out the best brands.

-Here's the new about page that tells users how the product gives ratings.
+Here's the new about page that tells users how the product gets ratings.

 <div class="about"></div>
 <br>